TEE-nay/A_CSV_PROJECT_FOR_CLASS_12-TH/README.md

 PLEASE READ ME BEFORE USE !
 I AM HERE TO HELP !

+To clone the file

+1----------

+click on the "CODE" button

+Savr the file.

+2--------

+You can use "git clone' commanand if you are a linux user.

+There are no eternal dependencies, internal may be required, that include the missing modules in your system.

      ++++++++++++++++++++++++++++++++++++++++++
      THIS IS A PROJECT MADE BY TANAY NAGESH
      A STUDENT [ WHILE WORKING ON IT ] HIMSELF